 This Usher discovered group was originally signed to J Records and consisted of group members Rob Brent, Jon Gordon, Michael Gordon, & Courtney Vantrease.
 Their debut album “Private” was scrapped by the label, and they eventually signed on with T-Pain at his Nappy Boy Records.
 They released a mixtape called “Ain’t No Room For Talkin'” in 2011 and broke up shortly after.

 The group members of Pretty Ricky include Marcus “Pleasure P” Cooper, “Spectacular” Blue Smith, Diamond “Baby Blue” Smith, and Corey “Slick’em” Mathis.
 They broke out in the mid 2000’s with their debut album “Blue Stars” featuring songs like “Grind With Me” and “Your Body”.
 They went on hiatus after Pleasure P went solo in the late 2000’s, but have reunited over the years including on the “Millenium Tour” in 2019.
 Last year, they released the new single called “Body” with all four original members.
-A reunion album is supposed to follow.
+They had begun touring again with all original members following their reunion.

 This group scored one of the biggest hits of the 90’s with their feature on the Carlos Santana single “Maria, Maria”.
 The group is made up of David McRae (Sincere Gubano) and Marvin Moore (Money Harm) and were affiliated with Wyclef Jean’s The Refugee Camp for a time.
 They came out with the singles “Cluck Cluck” and “Dirty Dancing” which were to be included on their debut album “Ghetto & Blues” which has never released.